fajfaj1/cc-dash/readme.md

 2. Download the extension
 3. Right-click the icon
 4. Select `Always Allow on ccommandbot.com`

+# Usage
++ Once you log in to the dashboard, you will notice a blue `New folder` button.
+Everytime you click it, an empty folder will be created.
++ You can rename it by clicking it's name.
++ Folders can be opened and closed by clicking the folder image.
++ Every command received a menu for folder selection.
+Go to the command edit page to change the folder which it belongs to.
++ You can use the popup to configure the extension.
++ All your settings are stored in the browser, and won't be reset on leave.

 # Support
 If you struggle with making the extension work, or want to suggest a new feature, feel free to reach out to `fajfaj#6941` in the [CC support server](https:/ccbot.me/join).